Updated H5N1 Bird Flu FAQ for Clinicians

 - Diarrhea, nausea, vomiting, seizures (less common)

-Fever is not always present in avian flu infection and absence of fever should not reduce the index of suspicion.
+Fever is not always present in H5N1 bird flu infection and absence of fever should not reduce the index of suspicion.
 Occupational or recreational exposure to dairy cows, wild birds, or backyard or industrial poultry is critical to assess.

-What do I need to consider if I have an immigrant farmworker patient with compatible symptoms to avian flu, beyond the basic CDC recommendations?
+What do I need to consider if I have a farmworker patient with compatible symptoms to H5N1 bird flu, beyond the basic CDC recommendations?

 We recommend that clinicians serving farmworker, dairy worker, and poultry worker patients increase their index of suspicion among patients with symptoms of acute respiratory illness or conjunctivitis.
-Read CDC’s Brief Summary for Clinicians for more.
-On that CDC page, you can see next steps if a clinician suspects avian flu in a patient, including prescribing Tamiflu.
-Here, we add some notes for clinicians specifically serving migrant and immigrant farmworker patients:
+Read CDC’s Brief Summary for Clinicians for more information.
+On that CDC page, you can see next steps if a clinician suspects H5N1 bird flu in a patient, which are to contact public health as soon as possible regarding specimen collection and to arrange H5N1 testing, and prescribe antiviral treatment with oseltamivir (generic or brand-name Tamiflu).
+Antiviral treatment works best when started as soon as possible after symptoms develop.
+Here, we add some notes for clinicians specifically serving farmworker patients:

 - Take a sensitive detailed history to assess potential occupational and recreational exposures.
 Before directly asking about potential exposures, take a full patient history to understand the patient’s occupation, lifestyle, and living situation.
 Consider whether the patient may be fearful of disclosing exposures.
-Low-wage workers, immigrants, those with significant financial burdens, those whose housing is associated with their work, and those without immigration authorization may be hesitant to expose their workplace or may do anything they can to avoid missing work or jeopardizing their job.
+Low-wage workers, foreign-born people, those with significant financial burdens, those whose housing is associated with their work, and those who may not have legal authorization to work may be hesitant to expose their workplace or may do anything they can to avoid missing work or jeopardizing their job.

 - Use MCN’s Avian Flu handout in Spanish and English.